Jwensloff/rancid-tomatillos/README.md

 ## 🔧 Installation and Setup Instructions

-You can find the application [here](https://jwensloff.github.io/rancid-tomatillos/).
+You can find the deployed application [here](https://jwensloff.github.io/rancid-tomatillos/).